SOTIF-AVLab/SinD/README.md

 </div>

 ## Basic Statistics
 SIND contains 7 hours of recording including over 13,000 traffic participants with 7 types,  HD maps and traffic light information are used to count traffic light violations by vehicles in them.
+Clearly, SIND has a high proportion of vulnerable road users and frequent non-motor vehicle violations.
 <div align=center>
 <img src="doc/Number and proportion of categories.png" width = 500><img src="doc/veh-traffic light violation.png" width = 500>
 </div>